Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 The Ryder Report was overly optimistic in its assertions of market share.
 The plan was that for every £1 million British Leyland made in profit, a further £1.5 million would be invested by the state.
 This turned out to be wishful thinking.

-The unions flex their muscles
+The Trade Unions flex their muscles

 The assertion by the leading Shop Stewards and others on the left that employees would stay at their workstations because British Leyland was owned by the benevolent state and not by greedy private shareholders was woefully misplaced.